-SWPS University is governed by the workplace regulations of SWPS University of Social Sciences and Humanities approved by Rector's Order No. 29/2019 of 27 May 2019.
-Pursuant to § 3 of these regulations, the employer is obligated, in particular, to organize work in a manner ensuring full utilization of working time, as well as high productivity and appropriate quality of work by employees using their skills and qualifications (pt.
-2), to organize work in a manner ensuring reduction of inconvenience (pt.
-3), and also to counteract discrimination in employment, in particular on the grounds of gender, age, disability, race, religion, nationality, political opinion, union membership, ethnic origin, religion, sexual orientation, as well as on the grounds of employment for a definite or indefinite period of time, full-time or part-time employee (pt.
-4).
+SWPS University is governed by the workplace regulations of SWPS University approved by Rector's Order No. 29/2019 of 27 May 2019.
+Pursuant to § 3 of these regulations, the employer is obligated, in particular, to organize work in a manner ensuring full utilization of working time, as well as high productivity and appropriate quality of work by employees using their skills and qualifications [pt.
+2], to organize work in a manner ensuring reduction of inconvenience [pt.
+3], and also to counteract discrimination in employment, in particular on the grounds of gender, age, disability, race, religion, nationality, political opinion, union membership, ethnic origin, religion, sexual orientation, as well as on the grounds of employment for a definite or indefinite period of time, full-time or part-time employee [pt.
+4].
 It is also important to emphasize the employer's obligation to apply objective and fair criteria to evaluate male and female employees and their performance (pt.
 9).
 It emphasizes the employer's obligation to use non-discriminatory criteria in conducting employee evaluations.